Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 excerpt: 'Takedown of dumb ideas that make no sense.'
 comments: true
 ---
-Warning: This post contains swears.
+Warning: This post contains swears and is highly radical.
+This is a combination of logic and sharp emotion that derides you with even more logic.
+I guess I got somewhat angry when writing some of these.
+Good luck.

 ## Taboos and Sensitive Topics
 Note: